rpriam/stratifreg-code/README.md

 tools, for code refactoring into classes, writing of the docstring, and help for code cleaning and <br>
 debugging, robustfying the data entry types, etc.

+To add: Multi-points at each joint, optimal xo, smoother models, statistical tests.

 ## Installation

 `pip install stratifreg`